 Anna has directed and produced for the BBC, PBS, ABC, NBC, NATIONAL GEOGRAPHIC, TLC, Discovery, The History Channel, A&E, Lifetime Movie Network, Investigation Discovery Channel, Theatre Communications Group (TCG) and TED among others.
 She produced the narrative feature film, WALLABOUT, that won Best Film at the Bushwick Film Festival and Best Personal Narrative Film at the Manhattan Film Festival.
 WALLABOUT had a theatrical distribution in Paris, France at the legendary art house Cinema Saint André des Arts and is streaming on Amazon.

 Anna is producing a narrative feature film STOCKADE which is currently in post production.
-She was also the development producer on the Emmy and Peabody Award-winningThe Loving Story, an HBO documentary based on the Supreme Court case Loving vs. Virginia.
-She produced and directed 9 short documentaries for TCG’s Legacy Leaders of Color Video Project (LLCVP) highlighting groundbreaking theatre directors of color who fundamentally functioned as civil rights leaders.
+She was also the development producer on the Emmy and Peabody Award-winning The Loving Story, an HBO documentary based on the Supreme Court case Loving vs. Virginia.
+She directed and produced 9 short documentaries for Theatre Communications Group - TCG’s Legacy Leaders of Color Video Project (LLCVP) highlighting groundbreaking theatre directors of color who fundamentally functioned as civil rights leaders.

 Born in South Korea, Anna grew up in Seoul, then Philadelphia.
 She has an MFA in Directing from Feirstein Graduate School of Cinema, Brooklyn College and a BFA in Film from Emerson College.
 Anna is a member of the Writers Guild of America East, Film Fatales, Alliance of Women Directors, Brown Girls Doc Mafia, the FilmmakeHers and the Producers Guild of America.